 Zika virus disease is caused by the Zika virus, which is spread to people primarily through the bite of infected mosquitos of the species Aedes aegypti and Aedes albopictus.

-Please find more information on this disease in the text below or watch expert interview:
+Please find more information on this disease in the text below or watch the expert interview:

 How dangerous is Zika?